 Here’s a small Cypress plant in a white pot (below) that you can find at any nursery.

 Three green water bottles also look great sitting against white subway tile and here’s another cool, organic looking bowl that could warm up white.

-Hope this helps make your white kitchen happy Stefanie!
+Hope this helps make your white kitchen happy Stephanie!

-If you have a question for an Ask Maria post, email me here.
+If you have a question for an Ask Maria post, take photos, without flash, in good natural light and email me here.